 a.
 Keyboards.
 At the start of the year, Melvin Seals had come in on the Hammond B-3 organ, and Jimmy Warren was also brought on as keyboardist on his electric piano (I think it was a Fender Rhodes, but I am not sure).
 So, here we have Melvin and Jimmy Warren on keys, which is confirmed by the two tapes.

 b.
 Drums.
-The Jerry Site just doesn't show a drummer between 6/1 and 12/17, when Kreutzmann is said to come in.
+Historically, TJS did not show a drummer between 6/1 and 12/17, when Kreutzmann is said to come in.
 We know from our various discussions here and elsewhere, ultimately reflected in and derived from Corry Arnold's contemporaneous lists, that Bill Kreutzmann came in on drums for the Concord Pavilion show on September 7, 1981.
-I think he was also drumming in the Bay Area on December 17-18-19, while Ron Tutt had apparently taken the October-November 1981 national tour, as well as the September '81 Bay Area shows.
+I think he was also drumming in the Bay Area on December 17-18-19, while Ron Tutt had apparently taken the October-November 1981 national tour, as well as the other September '81 Bay Area shows.
 Anyway, Corry reckons that Daoud Shaw was around until Concord, i.e., through 8/23.
 That makes a lot of sense.
-Shaw and Mohawk were an item, and both disappear from September 7 forward.
+Shaw and Essra Mohawk were an item, and both disappear from September 7 forward.
 So, here we presumably have Daoud Shaw drumming (though there are no guarantees of this).

 c.
 Backing vocals.
-As already implied above, this would be the short-lived Liz Stires-Essra Mohawk tandem on backing vocals.
-They were there for a June 25, 1981 for a show at the Santa Cruz Civic Auditorium (though a subsequent post will entertain the possibility that there was a show the night before), which is traditionally dated as their first show (and the first with female backing vocalists since the Donna Jean Godchaux-Maria Muldaur arrangement vanished in late 1978).
-As just noted, Essra appears to be gone by 9/7/81, replaced by Julie Stafford.
-(By this reckoning, Essra Mohawk apparently sang only a dozen times with the JGB.)
+This is understood to be the short-lived Liz Stires-Essra Mohawk tandem on backing vocals.
+They debuted June 25, 1981 at the Santa Cruz Civic Auditorium, their first, the first Garcia Band show with backing vocalists since the Donna Jean Godchaux-Maria Muldaur arrangement vanished in late 1978.
+Essra appears to be gone by 9/7/81, replaced by Julie Stafford, so apparently our "School House Rock" heroine only sang a dozen or so times with the JGB.)
 (For more on backing vocalists, see here for early 80s, here for mid-1982 and here for late 1983.)

 d.
 Bass.
 This is usually a non-issue: it was John Kahn.
-But recall that on 6/25/81 (Santa Cruz) 6/26/81 (Fox Warfield Theatre, San Francisco) and 8/22/81 (Fairfax Pavilion!)
+But recall that on 6/25/81 (Santa Cruz), 6/26/81 (Fox Warfield Theatre, San Francisco) and 8/22/81 (Fairfax Pavilion!)
 Phil Lesh played bass with the JGB, and Kahn was not present.
 I don't know anything about why this was the case, nor why John would miss a few more shows in March 1982, when David Torbert filled in.
 No point in me speculating about it, I just don't know.
-Anyway, based on a review of the two tapes of this mini-tour that I have heard, John Kahn is on this little tour.
+Anyway, based on a review of the two tapes of this mini-tour that I have heard, The Mule is in the house.

 e.
 Summarizing, here's my best guess as to the personnel of the Jerry Garcia Band for the August 6-8, 1981 "1st Northern California Tour":